Yes, it’s boring. I feel uncomfortable about boring my readers

 access to bank accounts, etcetera.
 How can anyone be so

 naive?
-But thats the nature of the confidence game...
+But that’s the nature of the confidence game...

 exploiting greed (with an especially nasty twist,